-A mysterious and manipulative individual, Ginjo is the apparent leader of Xcution, although he doesn't seem to care too much of it, or acknowledge any real ladder within the organization.
-He approached Ichigo, tempting him with bogus investigative questioning regarding his father to arouse his interest concerning Xcution.
+A mysterious and manipulative individual, Ginjo is the apparent leader of Xcution, although he doesn't seem to care too much for it, or acknowledge any real hierarchy within the organization.
+He approached Ichigo, tempting him with bogus investigative questioning regarding his father, to arouse his interest concerning Xcution.

 - Anti-Villain: He set up Ichigo because he's trying to obtain as much power as he can to attack Soul Society.
-He used to be their first Substitute Shinigami but went AWOL upon discovering his apparently kindly benefactor Ukitake had him under constant surveillance, and bugged with a kill-switch, should he ever become Soul Society's enemy.
+He used to be their first Substitute Soul Reaper but went AWOL upon having his friends killed by a Soul Reaper sent by the noble families and discovering his apparently kindly benefactor Ukitake had him under constant surveillance, and bugged with a kill-switch should he ever become Soul Society's enemy.
 He hopes to use Ichigo to obtain the power he needs to fight Soul Society.
 When he realises Ichigo doesn't agree with his solution to Ukitake, he decides to try and kill Ichigo.

-- Dark Is Evil: He dresses in all black, is manipulative, rude and brutal and freely admits he makes a cliched villain.
+- Dark Is Evil: He dresses in all black, has black hair, is manipulative, rude and brutal and freely admits he makes a cliched villain.
 He is eventually revealed to be the true Arc Villain and that Tsukishima is following his orders.
+His true personality shows him as a malicious and sadistic individual.
+During the climax of the arc, he becomes clad in black and white skeletal armor.

-- Establishing Character Moment: Ichigo intercepts a thief, recovers the stolen bag and hands it back to the ditzy, grateful owner, Ginjou.
-As soon as Ichigo continues on his way, Ginjou drops the act, smiles unpleasantly with a Face Framed in Shadow and makes it clear the entire event was orchestrated so he could see how trusting or cautious Ichigo is.
+- Establishing Character Moment: Ichigo intercepts a thief, recovers the stolen bag and hands it back to the ditzy, grateful owner, Ginjo.
+As soon as Ichigo continues on his way, Ginjo drops the act, smiles unpleasantly with a Face Framed in Shadow and makes it clear the entire event was orchestrated so he could see how trusting or cautious Ichigo is.

 - Evil All Along: Via Memory Gambit he made himself forget his actual intentions and believe that Tsukishima was his actual enemy.
 Upon getting bookmarked again, he goes back to being the actual Arc Villain.
 Tsukishima states it's because Ginjou is a terrible actor who would have given himself away immediately if the elaborate ruse hadn't been carried out this way.

-- Evil Counterpart: He is designed to be a darker, more cynical and bitter version of Ichigo.
+- Evil Counterpart: He is a darker, more cynical and bitter version of Ichigo.
 Both are BFS wielding Substitute Soul Reapers with Sword Beam techniques.
 They are both rude people hiding gentler personalities, who will let out an inner Blood Knight if it will help them achieve their goals.
-They both have an inner hollow and they can both control their sentimentality if it means getting the job done.
-However, Ginjou struggles to trust people and holds grudges when his trust is broken.
+They both have Hollow-derived powers and they can both control their sentimentality if it means getting the job done.
+However, Ginjo struggles to trust people and holds grudges when his trust is broken.
 Ichigo is better able to understand and empathise with others and therefore doesn't hold grudges.
-This crucial difference is what defines their reactions to learning about Ukitake's surveillance and kill-switch: Ginjou cannot forgive and becomes an enemy of Soul Society while Ichigo realises Ukitake was being sensible and instigated a method whereby Ichigo could figure out the truth for himself.
+This crucial difference is what defines their reactions to learning about Ukitake's surveillance and kill-switch: Ginjo cannot forgive and becomes an enemy of Soul Society while Ichigo realises Ukitake was being sensible and instigated a method whereby Ichigo could figure out the truth for himself.
+The post-war novels later reveal that Ginjo's problem wasn't a trust issue, but that Soul Society had tried to assassinate him and in the process killed all his friends.
+Ginjo is what Ichigo could have become if he had lost all his friends too.

-- Evil Laugh: When he is revealed as the villain and achieves his goal, his evil laugh is spectacular.
+- Evil Laugh: When he is revealed as the villain and absorbs Ichigo's Fullbring, he lets out a sadistic evil laugh in response to Ichigo's pain.
 Like he once said, he's a hell of a cliched villain.

-- Evil Sounds Deep: Like other bulky Bleach guys he's got a deep voice to match.
+- Evil Sounds Deep: Like other bulky Bleach guys he's got a deep voice to match, courtesy of Hiroki Tochi.

 - Face Framed in Shadow: When he first reveals he set up Ichigo to catch his "stolen" bag, his face is framed in shadow.
 Any time he says something dramatic, or when he's revealed as the villain, his face gets framed in shadow.